Joe Biden 1988 presidential campaign

 The 1988 presidential campaign of Joe Biden, a Democratic U.S. Senator from Delaware, began in June 1987.
-Originally, Biden was regarded as potentially one of the strongest candidates in the field.
+At first, Biden was regarded as a strong candidate.
 In September 1987, however, reports emerged that he had plagiarized a speech by the British Leader of the Opposition and Labour Party Leader, Neil Kinnock.
-Other allegations of past law school plagiarism and exaggerating his academic record soon followed and Biden withdrew from the race later that month.
+Allegations that Biden had engaged in plagiarism during law school and had exaggerated his academic record soon followed, and Biden withdrew from the race later that month.

-Biden would run for president again.
-His 2008 campaign also ended in early failure, although he was asked to join nominee Barack Obama's ticket and was elected the 47th vice president.
-On his third effort, in 2020, he became the Democratic Party's nominee and then was elected the 46th president of the United States.
-Biden initially intended to run for a second term in 2024 but withdrew following speculation about his cognitive health.
+Biden later served as the 47th vice president of the United States from 2009 to 2017 and as the 46th president of the United States from 2021 to 2025.